Earn accelerated cash back on rotating categories you choose or on two fixed categories.

-Our pick for cash back
+Our pick for up to 5% cash back

 Compare 5% cashback credit cards

-Best 5% cashback credit cards
+Consider these 5% cashback credit cards

 If you’re looking to earn 5% cash back on as many rotating categories as possible, then the Chase Freedom® credit card could be worth considering.
 You earn high cash back on rotating categories every three months you activate, which often include gas, groceries and wholesale clubs.

 Also, for up to three quarters you can use Chase Pay to earn accelerated cash back.
 This earns you the highest rate on purchases, which aren’t included in the categories, such as restaurants.